Improving your project with SBT

 }

-This way Scala version (and standard library), dependencies and resolvers would be kept in one place and separated from the settings.
-I’ve separated test dependencies from main ones to make sure that we won’t rely on unit test frameworks on production (libraryDependencies ++= testDeps map (_ % "test")).
+This way, the Scala version (and standard library), dependencies, and resolvers would be kept in one place and separated from the settings.
+I’ve separated test dependencies from main ones to make sure that we won’t rely on unit test frameworks in production (libraryDependencies ++= testDeps map (_ % "test")).
 I’ve also added some scalac compiler options to enforce better quality of the code.

 Testing